nwang100/PriorityCareAdmissions/README.md

 # PriorityCareAdmissions
-A Priority Care Admissions that triages patients in a queue
+A Priority Care Admission that triages patients in a queue

+Run the program to receive instructions on how to operate the queue.